 Monthly Benefit Payment and Optional Riders

-According to 2007 survey performed by The McGill Advisory, many dental professionals have inadequate disability insurance.
+According to a 2007 survey performed by The McGill Advisory, many dental professionals have inadequate disability insurance.
 Many purchased a bare-bones policy when they started out and never revisited its terms.
 Your policy might have met your needs years ago, but you’ve likely outgrown it.

 One way you can proactively plan for your future is with COLA (cost-of-living) or future insurability riders.
 A COLA rider will adjust your monthly benefit payments to reflect the rate of inflation.
 In comparison, a future insurability rider will let you purchase additional coverage without another medical examination.
 (Future insurability riders are a wise addition to your policy if you’re relatively young and in good health.)